icedman/ashlar-text/README.md

 # issues
 * problem with very long lines
-* re-render editor on find highlighted
+* re-render minimap on resize window
-* invalidate buffers on zoom

 # wish list
 * atom or vscode extensions compatibility - possible at all?